Special Needs Planning

 Special needs families are most often concerned about Supplemental Security Income because their family member with special needs only worked infrequently or not at all.
 Generally, special needs adults who rely on public assistance receive food stamps (also called Supplemental Nutrition Assistance Program, or SNAP, benefits), Medicaid, and SSI.
 Special needs adults often reside with their parents, and their parents provide a significant portion of the necessary care.

-Guardianship of Disabled Adults in Aurora
+Guardianship of Disabled Adults in Yorkville

 Family members of a person with special needs may decide to seek guardianship of the special needs individual.
 There are two types of guardianship in Illinois: guardian of the person and guardian of the estate.
 In many cases, a parent or grandparent will seek appointment as guardian to help manage the disabled person’s finances and health needs.
 However, the appointment of a guardian becomes especially important when one or both parents are deceased.

-Careful Special Needs Planning
+Careful Special Needs Planning in Oswego

 It is unfortunately easy for a person to make estate planning decisions that could inadvertently affect a family member with special needs in a negative way.
 For example, any direct inheritance or certain types of trusts established in the family member’s name could jeopardize his or her eligibility for government benefits.